-On May 16, 2024, Ohio Bureau of Criminal Investigation (BCI) Special Agent (SA) Nick Valente received the Cleveland Heights Police Department's Use of Force Policy from Cleveland Heights Police Captain Jeremy Young.
-The Use of Force Policy was attached to this report for further review.
+On Friday, December 13, 2024, Ohio Bureau of Criminal Investigation (BCI) Special Agent (SA) Nick Valente received the Use of Force Policy utilized by the Cleveland Heights Police Department at the time of this incident.
+The document received was attached to this investigative report for further review.